 Stuart Anderson said: "I understand that many people remain concerned about the cost of living.
 I will always do all that I can to ensure that the most vulnerable in Shropshire and beyond get the support they need.
 Below, you will find more details about the schemes that can help with the cost of living.
 As always, I am here to help if you ever require any personal assistance."

 You may get calls, emails or messages that are pretending to be from a government service or an energy bill support scheme.
 If you get a message asking for your personal details (for example, bank details or passwords) this could be a scam.
 Do not give out private information (such as bank details or passwords), reply to text messages, download attachments, or click on any links in emails if you’re not sure they’re genuine.
 Forward suspicious emails to [email protected].
 The National Cyber Security Centre (NCSC) will investigate it.
 Forward suspicious text messages to 7726 - it’s free.
 This will report the message to your mobile phone provider.
 Contact Action Fraud if you think you’ve lost money or been hacked because of an online scam or fraud and you’re in England or Wales.
 You canreport online (either sign up for an account or continue as a ‘guest’) or call 0300 123 2040.
+The CMA has issued a set of tips for people finding traders via a recommendation site.
+These are some top tips on what to consider when using trader recommendation sites, including information consumers should look for and advice on consumer rights.

 Work and Pensions